-We simulated the extent and amplitude of activation for the low and high spatial frequency stimuli at the upper and lower vertical meridian.
+We simulated the extent and amplitude of activation for the low- and high-spatial-frequency stimuli at the upper and lower vertical meridians.
 Volume and amplitude ratios were then calculated and compared to measured data.
-We could not directly estimate model parameters via iterative fitting methods because the model contains highly non-linear operations (e.g., thresholds, ratios).
-Instead, an exhaustive search procedure was used to match the data as closely as possible, separately for the area and amplitude models, by systematically exploring 4 parameters: amount of asymmetry for the low spatial frequency stimuli, amount of asymmetry for the high spatial frequency stimuli, spread of the hemodynamic filter, and threshold.
+We could not directly estimate model parameters via iterative fitting methods because the model contains highly nonlinear operations (e.g., thresholds, ratios).
+Instead, an exhaustive search procedure was used to match the data as closely as possible, separately for the area and amplitude models, by systematically exploring four parameters: amount of asymmetry for the low-spatial-frequency stimuli, amount of asymmetry for the high-spatial-frequency stimuli, spread of the hemodynamic filter, and threshold.
 In addition, we evaluated a hybrid model, in which there were both area and amplitude asymmetries in neural activity.
-The hybrid model contained one more parameter: the proportion of asymmetry contributed by area asymmetry vs. amplitude asymmetry.
+The hybrid model contained one more parameter: the proportion of asymmetry contributed by area asymmetry versus amplitude asymmetry.

-These parameters were varied in a range at 20-40 discreet values, while cortical magnification at our stimulus eccentricity (6°) was fixed 2.2 at mm/deg, using the formula from a previstudy (Duncan ous fMRI & Boynton, 2003).
-Given a particular combination of the parameters, the volume and amplitude ratios were calculated and compared to the measured data - 4 ratio values (2 sizes x 2 spatial frequency).
+These parameters were varied (with 20-40 discrete values in a range), whereas cortical magnification at our stimulus eccentricity (6°) was fixed at 2.2 mm/deg, using the formula from a previous fMRI study (Duncan & Boynton, 2003).
+Given a particular combination of the parameters, the volume and amplitude ratios were calculated and compared to the measured data: four ratio values (2 sizes \times 2 spatial frequency).
 To evaluate the goodness of the fit, we calculated the sum of the squared errors weighted by the inverse of the variance of the measured data point.
 We started with a large parameter range and a coarse sampling of each parameter value.
-After obtaining the goodness of fit, we narrowed the parameter space based on the 500 best fitting parameter combinations and re-ran the simulation with finer sampling over a more limited range of parameter values.
-We repeated this step twice, evaluating a total of more than 1 million model parameter combinations in each simulation.
+After obtaining the goodness of fit, we narrowed the parameter space based on the 500 best fitting parameter combinations and reran the simulation with finer sampling over a more limited range of parameter values.
+We repeated this step twice, evaluating more than 1 million model parameter combinations in each simulation.